 Yes, tattoo machines use an electrical motor and power supply to drive the needle movement.
 The power supply converts standard wall current into direct current to operate the motor.
 Professional tattooists invest in high-quality power supplies for peak performance.

+How long should a tattoo machine last?
 With proper maintenance and care, a high-quality tattoo machine should reliably last 5-10 years even with frequent use.
 More expensive commercial-grade coils and motors provide extreme durability, often lasting through millions of needle cycles.

-If you’re new to tattooing, research supplies, watch training videos, understand safety procedures, and practice on fake skin before attempting any real tattoos.
+What to know before getting a tattoo machine?
+If you're new to tattooing, research supplies, watch training videos, understand safety procedures, and practice on fake skin before attempting any real tattoos.
 Start with an entry-level machine and upgrade after developing skills.
 Consider enrolling in a formal apprenticeship.
 Obtain all required licenses.

 0 replies